jeromedoucet/lcd-test/README.md

 You have three make targets `make` (all), `make tu`, `make install`.

-The first target will first build the docker image used to run some node command, and then install all dependencies localy.
+The first target will build the docker image used to run some node command, and then install all dependencies localy.
 It is required before runing the second target.

-`Make tu` simply run the units tests.
+`Make tu` simply runs the unit tests.

 The third target, `make install` will 'install' the program following the docker way : by building an image !
 Once this is done, you can run the program using
 `docker run --rm lcd-test 123456789` for example.